JAEYOONSUNG/DNMB/README.md

 mRNAcal can be appended as a DNMB module with `module_mRNAcal = TRUE`.
-It scores each protein-coding gene's transcript initiation region using RBS motif quality, RBS-to-start spacing, anti-Shine-Dalgarno duplex energy, RNAplfold local accessibility, start codon, early lysine/AAA-AAG codon context, and RNAfold MFE.
-The default window is 60 nt upstream and 60 nt downstream of the start codon in the transcript direction.
+It scores each protein-coding gene's transcript initiation region using RBS motif quality, RBS-to-start spacing, anti-Shine-Dalgarno duplex energy, RNAplfold local accessibility, upstream A/U-rich enhancer context, start codon, N-terminal coding sequence context (including early lysine/AAA-AAG codons and the first 45 bp after `ATG`), and RNAfold MFE.
+The default extraction window is 60 nt upstream and 60 nt downstream of the start codon in the transcript direction, but RNAplfold is run on a smaller local TIR window around the start codon for speed and biological specificity.

-DNMB uses ViennaRNA `RNAfold` for fast batch MFE folding, `RNAplfold` for RBS/start unpaired probabilities, and `RNAduplex` for anti-SD:RBS binding energy.
-Docker builds ViennaRNA from source (`VIENNARNA_VERSION=2.7.2` by default), so these tools are available on `PATH`; local runs can pass `mrnacal_rnafold_path = "/path/to/RNAfold"` when needed, and sibling `RNAplfold`/`RNAduplex` binaries are detected automatically.
+DNMB uses ViennaRNA `RNAfold` for fast batch MFE folding, `RNAplfold` for RBS, start, standby-site, and start-centered TIR unpaired probabilities, and `RNAduplex` for anti-SD:RBS binding energy.
+Docker builds ViennaRNA from source (`VIENNARNA_VERSION=2.7.2` by default), so these tools are available on `PATH`;
+local runs can pass `mrnacal_rnafold_path = "/path/to/RNAfold"` when needed,
+and sibling `RNAplfold`/`RNAduplex` binaries are detected automatically.
 Results are written to `dnmb_module_mrnacal/mrnacal_translation_efficiency.tsv`, appended to `DNMB_table.xlsx` with the `mRNAcal_` prefix, and visualized under `visualizations/` as `mRNAcal_translation_efficiency.pdf` plus top fold arc diagrams in `mRNAcal_top_folds.pdf`.